thoughtbot/ember-cli-rails/UPGRADING.md

 From `ember-cli-rails@0.4.0` and on, we will no longer support versions of Rails prior to `3.2.0`, nor will we support the `4.0.x` series of releases.

+From `ember-cli-rails@0.12.0` and on, we will no longer support versions of Rails prior to `5.2.0`.

 To use `ember-cli-rails` with older versions of Rails, try the `0.3.x` series.

 [version-policy]: http://guides.rubyonrails.org/maintenance_policy.html